Alex Nolan: Cork City

 On 25 November 2024, Nolan signed for newly promoted League of Ireland Premier Division side Cork City ahead of their 2025 season.
 He scored his first goal for the club on 3 March 2025, opening the scoring in a 2–1 defeat to Waterford at the RSC in what was his first league start for the club and his 100th career appearance.
 On 9 November 2025, he was part of the starting 11 in the 2025 FAI Cup final as his side were beaten 2–0 by Shamrock Rovers at the Aviva Stadium.
 He made a total of 34 appearances in all competitions, scoring 4 goals, as the club were relegated to the League of Ireland First Division by finishing bottom of the league.

 Sligo Rovers

 On 20 November 2025, League of Ireland Premier Division club announced that they had signed Nolan on a pre-contract for the 2026 season.
+On 7 March 2026, Nolan scored his first goal for the club with the winner in a 2–1 victory at home to Drogheda United, his side's first win of the season.